rfordatascience/tidytuesday/data/2020/2020-12-01/readme.md

 - Bethlehem United Shelter - The only shelter in Toronto that allows for pets to accompany their owners into the shelter.
 The parent organization, Fred Victor, also runs a women's hostel. [http://www.fredvictor.org/bethlehem_united_shelter](http://www.fredvictor.org/bethlehem_united_shelter)

-- Christie-Ossington Neighbourhood Shelter - Provides overnight shelter and supports the well-being of 68 men each night in Toronto’s West End who are homeless, street-oriented and facing mental health challenges, substance use issues, unemployment and other barriers to maintaining adequate housing. [https://www.conccommunity.org/shelter-housing-lansdowne/](https://www.conccommunity.org/shelter-housing-lansdowne/)
+- Christie-Ossington Neighbourhood Shelter - Provides overnight shelter and supports the well-being of 68 men each night in Toronto's West End who are homeless, street-oriented and facing mental health challenges, substance use issues, unemployment and other barriers to maintaining adequate housing. [https://www.conccommunity.org/shelter-housing-lansdowne/](https://www.conccommunity.org/shelter-housing-lansdowne/)

 - Horizons for Youth - Provides emergency accommodation for up to 45 youth each night.
 They also have a lot of additional programs for homeless youth. [https://horizonsforyouth.org](https://horizonsforyouth.org)